GnosticPlayers/GTP-Smash/README.md

 Recently, 5G in the UK was announced to have a max speed of 10GBPS, which is far better than our 1GPBS.
 However, this now means that our initial number (939tbps) must now be timed 10!.

 This is equal to 1/PBPS or (1.042499 pbps!).
 This means that nothing can survive / mitigrate against this.

+Update: 01/06/19

+As of today, I tested out the tool early in the morning, later on during the day, I've had issues with internet access to the application websites and applications I targetted.
+Example service that was hit:
+* Snapchat (I've had issues all day with this)

 # Author